baww-com/baww-com.github.io/not-posts/Alts/Dash/dash.md

 ## How to Buy Dash with Changelly

-Step 1: Create an account on [Changelly](https://changelly.com/?ref_id=4af50f9c87f2){:target="_blank"}.
-They have a relatively easy signup process and allow the use of Google, Twitter or Facebook for faster signups.
+### Step 1: Create an account on [Changelly](https://changelly.com/?ref_id=4af50f9c87f2){:target="_blank"}.
+They have a relatively easy signup process and allow the use of Google, Twitter or Facebook logins to make the sign-up seamless.

 Step 2: After creating an account, you will want to go to the main page as seen here, and use the conversion box.
 In this example, we are going to buy Dash with USD!

 ![Coinbasehome](/img/XRP2.png){: .medium-pic}
 ![Coinbasehome](/img/XRP.png){: .medium-pic}